shuque/adns_server/README.md

 pre-signed master file format zones, both NSEC and NSEC3 (e.g. zones generated with an offline signer like BIND's dnssec-signzone).
-It can also perform online signing with a combined signing key, using the [Compact Denial of Existence](https://datatracker.ietf.org/doc/draft-ietf-dnsop-compact-denial-of-existence/) method, or for NSEC3 zones, with the NSEC3 White Lies method.
+It can also perform online signing with a combined signing key, using the [Compact Denial of Existence](https://datatracker.ietf.org/doc/draft-ietf-dnsop-compact-denial-of-existence/) method, using either NSEC or NSEC3, and can also do traditional NSEC3
+White Lies.

 The 'dnssec: true' parameter must be specified in the configuration file for signed zones.
 The 'dynamic_signing: true' and 'private_key: /path/to/privatekey.pem'